Hariprashaad-SR/Plant-Monitoring/README.md

 # Plant Monitoring App

-This is a Flutter-based Plant Monitoring application that tracks the moisture levels of various plants and provides real-time alerts when moisture levels fall below a certain threshold. <more>
+This is a **Flutter-based Plant Monitoring application** that tracks the moisture levels of various plants and provides **real-time alerts** when moisture levels fall below a certain threshold.
+The app ensures plants are well-watered and taken care of through proactive monitoring and voice alerts. 🚀

 ## Getting Started